 DRY WEIGHT: Dry Weight is the actual weight of the camper containing all standard equipment without fuel, fluids, cargo, passengers, or optional equipment.
-The spare tire (on trailers), battery(s) and empty propane bottle(s) are considered standard equipment.
+On trailers, the spare tire, batteries, empty LP tanks are considered standard equipment.
+On truck campers, batteries, and empty LP tanks are not included in dry weights.